A Survey of Zero-shot Generalisation in Deep Reinforcement Learning: Formalising Zero-shot Generalisation In Reinforcement Learning

-First, we need to describe how to use training and testing context sets to create new CMDPs.
-We assume the context distribution is uniform over the entire context set if not otherwise specified.
-For any CMDP $\mathcal{M} = \langle S,A,R,T,C,p \rangle$, we can choose a subset of the context set $C' \subseteq C$, and then produce a new CMDP $\mathcal{M}|_{C'}$ by setting the context set to $C'$, and adjusting the context distribution to be uniform over $C'$.
-This allows us to split the total collection of tasks into smaller subsets, as determined by the contexts.
+This allows us to split the total collection of context-MDPs into smaller subsets, as determined by the contexts.
 For example, in Procgen any possible subset of the set of all seeds can be used to define a different version of the game with a limited set of levels.